debhere/Predict-Crypto-Price/README.md

 ## Description

-There are 4 main sections (if you will) for this project:-
+There are 3 main sections (if you will) for this project:-

 - Extract-Transform-Load
-- Data pipelne
-- Model Implementation
+- Model Implementation & Pipeline
 - Streamlit server for front-end

 The presentation layer (front-end) is very light-weight at this moment with the solitary aim to grab user input and predict the Bitcoin TWAP price.

+### Extract-Transform-Load (ETL)

+*scripts* contains the source code of the ETL pipeline.
+Ensure to update the database server name in the db config file [here](/scripts/_config/database.yaml).Upon running the shell script data_prep.sh, the ohlc data will be inserted into the database.
+Consider this piece as the pre-requisite as until the data collection is done the learning process cannot be started.

+Currently, the data is corrected for the period of 6 months (01-Jan-2024 to 30-Sep-2024).
+Change the start and end date within the script for any preferred date range.
+Ensure to delete any existing data from the table before running the shell script or else the data will be appended.

 ### Model Implementation

-*src* contains the primary source code of the entire model implmentation mechanism.
-The primary components are "data ingestion", "data transformation", "model building", and "model evaluation"
+*predictcrypto* contains the primary source code of the entire model implmentation mechanism.
+The primary components is "train" while "cmg" is the component manager.

-*pipeline* contains the data-pipeline and prediction-pipeline.
+*pipeline* contains the data-pipeline and tranformation-pipeline

-*utils* directory comprises of common utility functions that is being referred throughout the project.
+*utils* directory comprises of utility functions and methods that is being referred throughout the project.

-The starting point of the "model implemention" module is learn.py where each component is being invoked one by one ie.,

-data ingestion -> data transformation -> pipeline creation -> model building -> model evaluation.

-The best estimator and data pipeline are saved as pickle files as artifacts.
+trainer.sh script is run to train the model and generate the serialized model in a json file which is preferred format for 'prophet'.

 ### Front-End

-Front-end is nothing but a playground of the model output.
-Although the majority of the features are anonymized but still thought to create a light-weight interface to demonstrate the usability.

-index.html is the solitary html page here with basic css in place.
+Streamlit framework is used for a fast deployment of the front-end web interface.
+User can provide the inputs, the model is invoked to return the prediction on the web itself.

-### Back-End
+### Upcoming Changes

-The back-end server should be kept light-weight for obvious reasons. app.py is the starting point to run the flask server.
-Once the server is up and running, user will be able to input data onto the front-end html page. flask server captures and performs the data transformation and prediction by invoking the prediction pipeline module.
-Thereafter, the prediction is rendered on the same UI.
+1. Support for multiple crypto assets.
+2. Schedule the data collection.
+3. Verify the prediction w.r.t current price.
+4. Integrate MlOps for efficient model registry.
+3. If possible migrate the database from local to cloud.

 ## Support